 “At the bedrock of our politics will be a total allegiance to the United States of America, and through our loyalty to our country, we will rediscover our loyalty to each other.”
 (President Trump Inaugural Speech, 2017).

-Indeed, here, it is unity within the nation rather than antagonism is stressed.
+Indeed, here, unity within the nation rather than antagonism is stressed.

 Thus, could the above definitions however consensual and practical they appeared at first, would it be only because they give us a foundation for trying to understand a phenomenon, actually miss something?
 Should these definitions be revisited, maybe completed, or should we abandon considering populism as a valid, useful and explanatory concept to examine the phenomenon at hand?
 If so, then what should we choose, how could we proceed, and most importantly what could it tell us about the future?